 Is the company you will use PROPERLY licensed and insured?

-- Nobody plans on an accident – however, in the unfortunate incident that something happens, you will want to know that you are covered.
+- Nobody plans on an accident – however, in the unfortunate incident that something happens, you will want to know that you are covered and that we will provide help from the Louisiana truck crash personal injury law firm.

 - The reason many car services offer such low/appealing rates is that they are not properly licensed and insured.